Thanos3G/StateMQ/README.md

 - **Arduino-ESP32**
   Same StateMQ core, Arduino WiFi integration, and FreeRTOS task execution under the Arduino runtime.
-  Wi-Fi connection and readiness are handled using lightweight polling during startup due to Arduino runtime constraints, while MQTT messaging and state changes remain event-driven and deterministic.
+  Wi-Fi connection and readiness are handled using lightweight polling during startup due to Arduino runtime constraints, while MQTT messaging and state transitions remain event-driven and deterministic.

 The core abstraction is designed to be portable and may be adapted to